tuppsies/docker-dev/README.md

 ### Actions to take following the termination and creation of an EC2 instance

 #### Remove the old SSH connection

 You need to remove the entry in the `.ssh/known_hosts` files on both WSL and on Windows in `C:/Users/[User]/.ssh`

 This can be done in a text editor or by following a command similar to below

-`ssh-keygen -f "/home/joshua/.ssh/known_hosts" -R "ec2-54-79-66-52.ap-southeast-2.compute.amazonaws.com"`
+`ssh-keygen -f "/home/joshua/.ssh/known_hosts" -R "ec2-[something].ap-southeast-2.compute.amazonaws.com"`

 #### Updating SSH Key in GitHub

-The user script for the EC2 instance generates SSH keys for the instance.
-They just need to be added to your GitHub account.
+The user data script for the EC2 instance generates SSH keys for the instance.

+You need to add them to your key chain and then to your GitHub account.

+To add them to your key chain, log in to your EC2 instance (as ec2-user) and run the following:

+`eval $(ssh-agent) ssh-add /home/ec2-user/.ssh/id_ed25519\`

 More detail on GitHub SSH keys can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).